What Is Dithering in Audio?

 How to apply dither correctly

 Place the dither as the final process in your master chain or in your DAW’s export dialog, after the limiter.
+If you are unsure what that last stage is doing, our guide to what a limiter does in mixing explains why nothing should sit between it and the dither.
 Set the dither’s target bit depth to match your output (16-bit for CD-quality).
 Crucially, apply it only once — re-dithering an already-dithered file adds noise on noise.
-Most DAWs and mastering tools include a dither option in the export settings or as a dedicated plugin (for example, the dither modules found in mastering suites).
+Most DAWs and mastering tools include a dither option in the export settings or as a dedicated plugin (for example, the dither modules found in mastering suites and many of the best free mastering plugins).

 For the full mastering workflow this fits into, see what mastering is and the wider mixing and mastering hub.